CodePurge/nnpurge/README.md

 ## Features

 - Delete all or selected DerivedData folders
+- Delete all or selected Swift Package cache repositories
 - Store custom DerivedData path preferences
 - Interactive prompts using `SwiftPicker`
 - Fully testable with mock dependencies